Sonnet591

-At times, a jester on the stage of life
+At times, a comic on the stage of life

-And many more of note, an utter fool;
+And far more often still, an utter fool;

 Does rob of spite the pleasures of the cruel.